thirumurthis/Learnings/FunctionalProgramming/FunctionalProgram_java.md

    System.out.println(outputStrList);
  ```

- #### challenge use an high-order function to create the predicate to determine the lenght of the string more flexibley with lenth int passed
+ ** Challenge use an `high-order function` to create the predicate. **
+  - Determine the string length in more flexible way using the integer passed as an argument.

  ```java
    // create a function uses the Integer as input and return predicate.
    // this uses the closure